hyperion-project/hyperion.ng/docs/docs/en/json/README.md

 JSON is a standardized message format [JSON.org](http://www.json.org/) and is supported by lot's of programming languages, which is perfect to transmit and process informations.
 While it's not the smartest in traffic size, it can be read by humans.

 ### Sending JSON
-Hyperion requires a special formatted json message to process it. `command` is always required, while `tan` is optinal.
+Hyperion requires a special formatted JSON message to process it. `command` is always required, while `tan` is optional.
 The tan is a integer you could freely define.
 It is part of the response so you could easy filter for it in case you need it (Might be very rarely).
 ``` json
 {
   "command" : "YourCommand",